Hanabi-Live/hanabi-live/docs/FEATURES.md

   * At the end of the game, in timed games, it will show how much time each player had left.
 In non-timed games, it will show how much time that the game took in total.
 * The clue log will still continue to function if you mouse over played and discarded cards.
 * The "No Clues" indicator is much easier to see.
-* You can click on the clue log, played cards, discarded cards, and strikes to go directly to the turn that the thing happened.
 * Replays of other games will no longer show "Alice", "Bob", etc., and will instead show the real player names.
 This way, if you have a question about what they did, you can message them and ask.
 * Upon refreshing the page, if you are in the middle of the game, you will be automatically taken into that game from the lobby.
 * You will no longer have to refresh the page after resizing the browser window.